Since our family almost finished our basement game room, we’ve been adding all kinds of fun game options.

-For throwing, 7′ 9¼” should be the distance from the dartboard to the back of the throw line.
+For throwing, 7′ 9¼” should be the distance from the dartboard to the back of the throwing line.

 Soft Tip Dartboard Measurements

-Soft tip electronic dartboards often follow the same height measurements of 5′ 8″ as steel tip dartboards do.
+Soft tip electronic dartboards often follow the same height measurements of 5′ 8″ from the floor to the center of the bullseye as steel tip dartboards use.

-The distance from the back of the throw line to the front of the dartboard, though, becomes 8″ feet (or 244 cm).
+The distance from the back of the throw line to the dartboard face, though, becomes 8″ feet (or 244 cm).

-On the other hand, despite owning a soft tip dartboard, many people prefer to follow the regulation measurements for steel tip dartboards entirely out of habit.
+On the other hand, despite owning soft tip dartboards, many people prefer to follow the regulation measurements for steel tip dartboards entirely out of habit.

-These measurements aren’t written in stone, and you are free to do as you please.
+These electronic dartboard measurements aren’t written in stone, and you are free to do as you please.

 If you’re used to playing darts on an electric board, switching to a bristle board may take a bit of adjusting.
 Soft tip darts are lighter than steel tips, so the force you use for your throw will undoubtedly be affected.